Proxy management

 Crawlora uses challenge-aware execution and transparent failure handling for supported endpoints.
 When an upstream page is blocked, challenged, or unusable, Crawlora aims to return clear response context instead of silently returning bad data.

-Crawlora supports structured public web data across search, maps, social, video, marketplaces, app stores, product research, reviews, business intelligence, and finance-related sources.
+Crawlora supports structured public web data across search, maps, travel, hospitality, property, social, video, music, podcasts, marketplaces, app stores, product research, reviews, business intelligence, and finance-related sources.
 Visit the API documentation for the current endpoint catalog.
 Browse Docs.

 Crawlora uses credit-based pricing.
 Different endpoints may consume different credits based on complexity.
 Visit pricing for current plans, included credits, rate limits, daily caps, and overage details.
 View Pricing.